clarkdatalabs/mapping_R/script_markup.md

 library(rgdal)
 ```

-In this example we will work with the data provided along with this tutorial.
-Make sure you have unzipped the folder county\_census before proceeding!

-The following prompts you to select the provided county census shapefiles at the path ...county\_census/County\_2010Census\_DP1.shp.
-Note: You will have to unzip the folder county\_census first!
+In this example we will work with the data provided along with this tutorial. **Make sure you have unzipped the folder county\_census before proceeding!** The following prompts you to select the provided county census shapefiles at the path ...county\_census/County\_2010Census\_DP1.shp.

-### "+proj=longlat +datum=WGS84" = unprojected prj4

     counties <- readShapeSpatial(file.choose(),proj4string=CRS("+proj=longlat +datum=WGS84"))